Chrysler Fifth Avenue: 1982–1989: The M-body years

 The colors offered were expanded from the previous generations exclusivity, offering Goldenrod Crystal Coat, Nightwatch Blue, Charcoal Gray metallic, Formal Black, Morocco Red, Sterling Silver Crystal, Mahogany metallic, and Pearl White.

 1982 was the last year for the optional AM/FM 8-track stereo, and AM/FM stereo with integrated CB.
 The exterior of a Fifth Avenue Edition New Yorker can be identified from a regular New Yorker by the following: opera lights, hood stripes, and Fifth Avenue Edition badges on the rear door window filler panels—New Yorkers bore "New Yorker" badges.

 In another confusing name swap, the New Yorker name was now used for another new extended K-car line in 1983, the E-body New Yorker.
 The larger M-body car was now called New Yorker Fifth Avenue to distinguish it from the E-body.
 1983 was the last year M-bodies were made in Canada and the last year for the optional "Chronometer" glovebox-mounted clock, the 225 Slant-six six-cylinder engine, and all analog tuned radios and chrome-trimmed pedals.

 For 1984, the car was simply called Fifth Avenue, setting the name that would continue for six successful years.
 The Fifth Avenue (and its Dodge and Plymouth siblings) would prove to be the last V8-powered, rear wheel drive Chrysler vehicles until the Chrysler 300 was revived in that configuration for 2005.

 All Fifth Avenues from 1984 to 1989 were powered by a 318 CID V8 engine, mated to Chrysler's well-known Torqueflite three-speed automatic transmission.
+Front suspension featured transverse torsion bars with anti-sway bars.
 As this was the largest Chrysler model available, sales took off, especially during 1985–1986, when over 100,000 were made each year.

 Starting with the 1984 models, Fifth Avenue production was moved from Windsor, Ontario to St. Louis, Missouri.
 Beginning in mid-1987 through mid 1989 model year, they were manufactured at the American Motors plant in Kenosha, Wisconsin which had been purchased by Chrysler in 1987.

 The Fifth Avenue also far outsold its Dodge Diplomat and Plymouth Gran Fury siblings, with a much greater proportion of sales going to private customers, despite its higher price tag.
 Production peaked at 118,000 cars for 1986 and the Fifth Avenue stood out in a by-now K-car dominated lineup as Chrysler's lone concession to traditional RWD American sedans.

 Some of the changes to the M-body Fifth Avenue through the years included: